xenloops/talks/under-construction.md

 What "integrated" really means vs. what it usually looks like in practice (bolted-on vs. baked-in)

+* "We pass zip files around."
+* "We check the code out when someone's working on it, and that blocks others from changing it."
+*

 Principles for low-friction tooling:

 * Surface findings where developers work (IDE plugins, PR comments, not a separate portal)